How Autism Presents Differently In Women

 5. Issues with Change and Routine: Women with autism often rely heavily on routines and struggle with changes, no matter how minor.
 A sudden alteration in their plans or environment can lead to extreme stress and anxiety.
 Their attachment to routine is often misinterpreted as being rigid or stubborn.

 6. Emotional Regulation: Emotional regulation can be a challenge for many women with ASD.
-They may experience intense emotions and struggle to manage them appropriately, which can sometimes be mistaken for mood disorders.
-On the flip side, they may also struggle to understand or interpret the emotions of others.
+They may experience intense feelings and fail to manage them appropriately.
+This might be mistaken for a mood disorder.

 7. Physical Coordination Problems: Women with ASD often struggle with physical coordination and may appear clumsy or uncoordinated.
 This lack of motor coordination can affect their ability to perform tasks requiring fine motor skills and can lead to difficulty in sports or other physical activities.